Rich list builder, poor list builder – which one are you?

 Francisco gently persuaded his visitors (me including) to subscribe to his list in return for a chance to win.

-Offer the first 6 steps (or whatever your number is) for free, and leave the last one for subscribers only.
+Offer the first few steps/chapters for free, and leave the last one for subscribers only.

 Since they've read most of your freebie and are dying to get their hands on the last part, they are now very willing and ready to join your list.